-- The installation must conform with these instructions and the local code authority having jurisdiction.
-In the absence of local codes, the installation must comply with the current edition of the National Fuel Gas Code, ANSI Z223.1/NFPA 54.
+- 2. The installation must conform with these instructions and the local code authority having jurisdiction.
+In the absence of local codes, the installation must comply with the current editions of the National Fuel Gas Code, ANSI Z223.1/NFPA 54 or CAN/CSA-B149.1 the Natural Gas and Propane Installation Code.
 All documents are available from the Canadian Standards Association, 8501 East Pleasant Valley Road, Cleveland, OH 44131.
 NFPA documents are also available from the National Fire Protection Association, 1 Batterymarch Park, Quincy, MA 02269. - If after reading this manual you have any questions or do not understand any portion of the instructions, call the local gas utility or the manufacturer whose name appears on the rating plate. - 4.
 Carefully plan the place where you are going to put the water heater.
-Correct combustion, vent action, and vent pipe installation are very important in preventing death from possible carbon monoxide poisoning and fires, see Figures 3 and 7
+Correct combustion, vent action, and vent pipe installation are very important in preventing death from possible carbon monoxide poisoning and fires, see Figures 3 and 7.

-Examine the location to ensure the water heater complies with the Fact to Consider About The Location section in this manual.
+Examine the location to ensure the water heater complies with the "Locating the New Water Heater" section in this manual.

 - For California installation this water heater must be braced, anchored, or strapped to avoid falling or moving during an earthquake.
 See instructions for correct installation procedures.
-Instructions may be obtained from California Office of the State Architect, 400 P Street, Sacramento, CA 95814. - Massachusetts Code requires this water heater to be installed in accordance with Massachusetts 248-CMR 2.00: State Plumbing Code and 248-CMR 5.00. - 7.
-Complies with SCAQMD rule #1146.2 and districts having equivalent NOx requirements.
+Instructions may be obtained from California Office of the State Architect, 400 P Street, Sacramento, CA 95814. - Massachusetts Code requires this water heater to be installed in accordance with Massachusetts 248-CMR 2.00: State Plumbing Code and 248-CMR 5.00.